Death anxiety: Meaning-management theory

+Philosophical theories

 Heidegger's being-for-death

 The German philosopher Martin Heidegger wrote about death as something conclusively determined, in the sense that it is inevitable for every human being, while on the other hand, it unmasks its indeterminate nature via the truth that one never knows when or how death is going to come.
 Heidegger does not engage in speculation about whether being after death is possible.
 He argues that all human existence is embedded in time: past, present, future, and when considering the future, we encounter the notion of death.
 This then creates angst.
 Angst can create a clear understanding in one that death is a possible mode of existence, which Heidegger described as "clearing".
 Thus, angst can lead to a freedom about existence, but only if people can stop denying their mortality (as expressed in Heidegger's terminology as "stop denying being-for-death").